Elliptic minuscule pairs and splitting abelian varieties: Simple elliptic pairs

+It is evident that ellipticity is a nonempty condition only when the base scheme has a rather ``small'' fundamental group.

-{\bf Theorem 3.2.} \emph{Let $S$ be the spectrum of a complete discrete valuation ring, with generic point $\eta$ of characteristic zero, with closed point $s$, $k(s)$ finite of characteristic $\ell$.
-Then the elliptic minuscule pairs $(D,\alpha)$ over $\eta$ with $\pi_0(D)=1$ are}
+{\bf Theorem 3.2.} \emph{Let $S$ be the spectra of a complete discrete valuation ring, $\eta$ (resp. $s$) its generic (resp. closed) point and $\overline{\eta}$ a geometric generic point.
+Suppose that $k(\eta)$ is of characteristic zero and that $k(s)$ is finite of characteristic $\ell$.}